whill-labs/rtui2/README.md

     - `b/f`: Trace history backward and forward
     - `r`: Once more get list of nodes, topics or etc.
     - `q`: Terminate app

+## License

+This project was developed by WHILL Inc. and is released under the Apache License, Version 2.0.
+See [NOTICE](./NOTICE) for details.

+### Acknowledgements

+This product is based on the "rtui" project (https://github.com/eduidl/rtui), which is licensed under the Apache License, Version 2.0.